New Zealand–Norway relations: International issues

 New Zealand joined 11 other countries in 2006 in delivering a formal diplomatic protest to the Norwegian Foreign Ministry in Oslo over Norway's plans to increase its whaling activities.

 Trade

 In the year ending in December 2008, New Zealand exported goods and services to Norway to the value of NZ$ 69.2 million.
 The main exports included fishing vessels, lamb and mutton, aluminium, onions, apples and pears, yachts, and navigational instruments.
 New Zealand imports from Norway had a value of NZ$ 73 million.
 The main imports included fertilizers, trucks and vans, seats, medical equipment, fishing vessels, and agricultural machinery.

 Reidar Sveaas, a director of P&O and honorary consul to Auckland said in 2000 that excellent opportunities existed for New Zealand to trade with the world's second largest oil-producing country, Norway.

 Investment

-Norske Skog of Norway operates the Tasman Mill in New Zealand.
+Norske Skog of Norway operates the Tasman Mill, outside the town of Kawerau in New Zealand.
 It represents one of the most prominent Nordic investments in New Zealand industry.